 This mix-breed will also need firm, consistent training with a positive reinforcement method.

-They may also develop behaviour problems if they are not properly trained when they are still puppies.
+They may also develop behavior problems if they are not properly trained when they are still puppies.
 The Rottweiler Italian Greyhound mix is a friendly animal that is good with children and other animals.

 20. Rottweiler and Belgian Tervuren Mix